 I am not writing an emotional tale of recovery, knowing all the details, I am writing this as it comes, as things happen from one to another.
 Therefore you get a glimpse that is almost like a live-action film.
 Enjoy!
 I guess… But this isn’t only unique because it is me, and I am a very small part of this story.
 Depression is your protagonist.
 The silent anti-hero, that nobody is rooting for luckily.
 Sometimes the villain can be the protagonist.
 Imagine if Harry Potter were written from the Dementor’s point of view?
 Or Lord Voldemort?

 We’re fighting the immortality of depression that this whole world has gone through at some point or another, for however long a period.
-People have shared their stories of depression with me and I feel privileged to be the one they want to tell, but what about those who don’t say a word, don’t even know that what they’re going through?
-Depression is this gigantic mental illness that should be treated like a cold but spreads like Cancer?
+People have shared their stories of depression with me and I feel privileged to be the one they want to tell, but what about those who don’t say a word, don’t even know what they’re going through?
 What about them?
-The protagonist could even be you and we shouldn’t shy from it.
+Depression is this gigantic mental illness that should be treated like a cold but spreads like Cancer.
+The protagonist could even be you and we shouldn’t shy away from it.
 Silence brought me back to speak about it.
 It’s interesting how only my perspective is seen here as I write this blog.